Innovation Follow-on Pathfinder

 Pathfinder awards complement Innovation Follow-on call awards.

-Follow-on awards of up to £125k (£100k NERC contribution at 80%) fund development projects whose objective is to realise the commercial potential of NERC-funded research via a combination of complementary technical and commercial engagement work programmes.
+The Innovation Follow-on Call awards up to £125,000 (£100,000 NERC contribution at 80%) to fund development projects whose objective is to realise the commercial potential of NERC-funded research via a combination of complementary technical and commercial engagement work programmes.

-Successful applications to the Follow-on Fund are invariably built upon a good understanding of the likely market potential for the technology around which the project is based.
+Successful applications to the Innovation Follow-on Call are invariably built upon a good understanding of the likely market potential for the technology around which the project is based.

-If you are confident that you already have a sound assessment of these, and the other, issues described in Follow-on Fund - Guidance for applicants, you are ready to submit an application to the Follow-on Fund.
+If you are confident that you already have a sound assessment of these, and the other, issues described in annex 1 of the How to apply document below, you are ready to submit an application to the call.

 If, however, there are gaps in your knowledge, you are strongly advised to first apply for a Pathfinder award.

-This will give you the best possible opportunity to secure Follow-on funding by enabling you to carry out work that will help you develop a greater understanding of the commercial aspects and possibilities of your research, and hence produce a more robust, better informed proposal for Follow-on funding.
+This will give you the best possible opportunity to secure Innovation Follow-on funding by enabling you to carry out work that will help you develop a greater understanding of the commercial aspects and possibilities of your research, and hence produce a more robust, better informed proposal.

 Pathfinder awards enable you to fill such knowledge gaps via activities such as market assessment and competitor analysis, intellectual property searches, engaging with potential commercial collaborators and end-users, and 'milestone 1' technical work where the technical feasibility of the whole project depends on it.

 - Proposals for Follow-on support must build on the outputs of recent or previous NERC-funded research activity or research council funded research that falls within the NERC remit.

 - Proposals must come from a Research Organisation eligible to apply to NERC, please see the guidance on the RCUK website - external link.